ikem-krueger/ikem-krueger.github.io/_posts/2017-10-6-Hello-World.md

 title: Hello world!
 ---

-If it walks like a duck, and quackes like a duck, it's probably a penguin pretending to be a duck. :)
+If it walks like a duck, and quacks like a duck, it's probably a penguin pretending to be a duck. :)

 ![_config.yml]({{ site.baseurl }}/images/duck-pretending.jpg)